ymalitsky/ymalitsky.github.io/index.md

 **Name**: Besides "Yurii Malitskyi", I sometimes use another spelling "Yura Malitsky".
 Both are fine.

 ## News
+- April 2024: Congratulations to Axel Böhm who won FWF ESPRIT grant!
+From August 2024 he will join our team.
+- March 2024: Alex Posch, a new PhD student has joined our team (consisting of only me before :) ).
 - December 2023: I have a new [PhD position available](https://www.vsmath.at//media/Malitskyi_GB.pdf).
 Details in the announcement.
 Please apply!